SteveBarnett/Remixing/_thinking/zen/the-art-of-just-sitting.md

 ### Zazengi: Rules for zazen

-- Protect and maintain the place where you settle your body.
+- **Protect and maintain the place where you settle your body.**
 - Zazen is not thinking of good, not thinking of bad.
 It is not conscious endeavour.
 It is not introspection.

 ### Fukanzazengi: Universal recommendations for zazen

 **When you arise from sitting, move slowly and quietly, calmly and deliberately.**

+### Zazen Yojinki

+- If you once rest in this absorption, then you directly illumine the mind–so we realise it is the main gate to the way of enlightenment.
+- **Don't study or practice too many things.**